MikeBild/mikebild.com/src/routes/blog/about_this_site.md

 ---
-title: 'Making a static blog with svelte-kit, tailwind and markdown'
+title: 'Making a static blog with SvelteKit, tailwind and markdown'
 slug: 'about_this_site'
 outline: 'A brief reference to the technologies used to create this website'
-tags: [{ name: 'Svelte Kit', link: 'https://kit.svelte.dev/' }, { name: 'Tailwind CSS', link: 'https://www.tailwindcss.com' }, { name: 'Markdown', link: 'https://www.markdownguide.org/' }]
+tags: [{ name: 'SvelteKit', link: 'https://kit.svelte.dev/' }, { name: 'Tailwind CSS', link: 'https://www.tailwindcss.com' }, { name: 'Markdown', link: 'https://www.markdownguide.org/' }]
 published_at: '3 April 2021'
 ---